CloudVE/cloudbridge/docs/getting_started.rst

 .. code-block:: python

-    provider.security.firewalls.list()
+    provider.security.vm_firewalls.list()
     provider.compute.vm_types.list()
     provider.storage.snapshots.list()
     provider.storage.buckets.list()

-This will demonstrate the fact that the library was properly installed and your provider object is setup correctly but it is not very interesting.
-Therefore, let's create a new instance we can ssh into using a key pair.
+This will demonstrate the fact that the library was properly installed and your provider object is setup correctly.
+By itself, those commands are not very interesting so let's create a new instance we can ssh into using a key pair.

 Create a key pair
 -----------------